Thesprotia graminis: Diet

 Mantids feed on a variety of organisms including flies, moths, small Orthoptera, beetles, Hemiptera, spiders, and even other mantids.
 Adult T. graminis will readily feed on large flies or small to medium sized moths.

 Habitat

 Despite their common name, T. graminis can also be found in a variety of habitat types, not just grasslands, including pine stands, thickets, and Spanish moss (Tillandsia usneoides).
 Due to their resemblance to pine needles, they can be very well camouflaged where ground cover is dominated by pine needles.

 Behaviors

 Similar to stick insects, T. graminis will extend their pro-thoracic legs forward and sway from left and right to provide camouflage.

 Knowledge gaps

 Nymphs and adults have a specialized hearing apparatus consisting of two tympana located in a groove on the ventral side of the metathorax.
-While some species of mantids can can exhibit sexually dimorphic characteristics of this hearing apparatus, the auditory capability has not yet been studied yet for this species.
+While some species of mantids can exhibit sexually dimorphic characteristics of this hearing apparatus, the auditory capability has not yet been studied yet for this species.

 Sexual cannibalism is frequently seen within mantids; however, for T. graminis it is currently unknown whether the species exhibits this behavior.